Young Carers Advocacy Project

 Referrals are taken from the individuals themselves, from a third party or an agency.
 These can be taken by phone, email or face to face.

-We asked some of our young carers and families to tell us, in their own words, what Sandwell Advocacy has done for them.
+We asked some of our young carers and families to tell us, in their own words, what difference Sandwell Advocacy has made for them.

-Sandwell Cancer, Older People and Advocacy project was initially formed as a partnership between Sandwell Advocacy and OPAAL and was originally funded by The Big Lottery and supported by Macmillan Cancer Support.
+Sandwell Cancer, Older People and Advocacy project was initially formed as a partnership between Sandwell Advocacy and the Older People’s Advocacy Alliance.

 Being diagnosed with cancer is one of the toughest things most of us will every face.
 Not just for the person diagnosed but for everyone caring for and supporting the.
 You don’t have to face it alone.
 We are here for older people affected by cancer, either as a patient or a family member, friend or carer.
 We can provide support with resolving or speaking out about a wide variety of issues or problems, allowing you to focus on your health and well-being, particularly if you are feeling unwell and undergoing or recovering from cancer treatment.